 Design of the Polish Pavilion at EXPO 2010 in Shanghai, inspired by folk wycinanki; photo: promotional materials

-Though you can buy the classic cut-outs from a number of sources, we suggest you try your hand at making them yourself.
+Though you can buy these classic cut-outs from a number of sources, we suggest you try your hand at making them yourself.
 Think of them as an elevated form of the paper snowflakes you made as a child.
 The process might seem intimidating at first, but once you’ve mastered the basics, your creative side can take over.
-All the cutting and gluing might even prove relaxing – the craft was, after all, said to have originated among shepherds who passed time in the fields by using their shears to snip away at bark and scraps of leather.
+All the cutting and gluing might even prove relaxing – the craft was, after all, said to have originated amongst shepherds, who passed time in the fields by using their shears to snip away at bark and scraps of leather.

 What you’ll need

-Coloured paper – unlike their counterparts from Kurpie, the intricate designs in Łowicz cut-outs are built from layers of brightly coloured paper.
-To get started, collect a variety of coloured paper that you will use together to build your design.
-Origami paper and wrapping paper offer fun colour options and are a good texture for cutting fine details.
-Red, green, yellow, blue, and gold are often found in traditional Łowicz cut-outs, but any combination will work.
+Coloured paper – unlike their counterparts from Kurpie, the intricate designs featured in Łowicz cut-outs are built from layers of brightly coloured paper.
+To get started, collect a variety of coloured paper that you will use to build your design.
+Origami paper and wrapping paper offer fun colour options and a good texture for cutting fine details.
+Red, green, yellow, blue and gold are often found in traditional Łowicz cut-outs, but any combination will work.

 Something to cut your paper – Łowicz cut-outs were traditionally done with sheep shears.
-In the occasion that your shears aren’t handy, scissors work just as well.
+If you don't have any, scissors work just as well!
 Look for a pair with a fine point that will allow you to cut out the more intricate details of your design.

 Glue – because these are layered designs, you’ll need something to keep the keep the layers together.
 Any kind of glue should work.

 Patience – lots and lots of patience.
-Just because the process of making these cut-outs is simple, doesn’t mean it is particularly easy.
+Just because the process of making these cut-outs is simple doesn’t mean it's particularly easy.
 It takes practice; but thankfully the finished products are so lovely that it’s worth the effort.